Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Bottom Line Recommendation:

 For the best value for money, we recommend sticking with diamonds in the 0.45 to 0.90 carat range.
-You can often get a larger diamond for your money by choosing a fancy shape, as the round brilliant cut is almost always the most expensive diamond shape per carat.
+You can often get a larger diamond for your money by choosing a fancy cut shape, as the round brilliant cut is almost always the most expensive diamond shape per carat.

 For settings, it’s best to stick to solitaire rings, as these offer the best value for money.
 When it comes to metals, 14K gold is the best choice, offering durability and good looks at a lower price than 18K gold, platinum or palladium.

 Finally, make sure you buy your ring from a trusted online vendor.
-We recommend James Allen and Blue Nile for their extremely competitive pricing, great images, a huge selection of diamonds and excellent customer service.
+We recommend James Allen and Blue Nile for their extremely competitive pricing, great images, huge selection of diamonds and excellent customer service.

 Looking for an engagement ring for $2,500 or less?
-If you’ve made the decision to propose to your fiancé-to-be, you now face what can often seem like an impossible process — finding and buying the right engagement ring, all without getting ripped off or going over your budget.
+If you’ve made the decision to propose to your partner, you now face what can often seem like an impossible process — finding and buying the right engagement ring, all without getting ripped off or going over your budget.

 As we’ve frequently covered on this website, juggling all of the information that’s presented to you as a would-be diamond engagement ring buyer can be incredibly difficult.

 Luckily, once you learn the key features to look for in a diamond, as well as the best places to shop for affordable diamond engagement rings, the process becomes significantly easier, letting you find a ring that matches your fiancé-to-be’s tastes without exceeding your budget.

 Below, we’ve covered everything you need to know about buying a diamond engagement ring with a budget in the $1,000 to $2,500 range.

 Our guide looks at both the qualitative factors that go into a diamond engagement ring, such as clarity, color, cut and carat weight, and practical factors such as where you’ll find the best value for money.